leic-pt/resumos-leic/content/sd/0005-replicacao-e-tolerancia-a-faltas.md

 3. All accepting members reply with the set of all matching tuples;
 4. Step 1 is repeated until all sites have accepted the request and responded with their set of tuples and the intersection is non-null;
 5. A particular tuple is selected as the result of the operation (selected randomly from the intersection of all the replies);
 6. If only a minority accept the request, this minority are asked to release their locks and phase 1 repeats.

 **Phase 2**: Removing the selected tuple

 1. The requesting site multicasts a remove request to all members of the view citing the tuple to be removed;
 2. On receiving this request, members remove the tuple from their replica, send an acknowledgement and release the lock;
 3. Step 1 is repeated until all acknowledgements are received.

 :::

+Visto que este algoritmo foi projetado para minimizar o _delay_ :

+- Operações `read` apenas bloqueiam até que a primeira réplica responda ao pedido
+- Operações `take` bloqueiam até o final da fase 1, quando o tuplo a ser excluído foi acordado
+- Operações `put` podem retornar imediatamente

+No entanto, isto introduz níveis inaceitáveis de concorrência.
+Por exemplo, uma operação `read` pode aceder a um tuplo que deveria ter sido excluído na segunda fase de uma operação `take`.
+Assim, são necessárias as seguintes restrições adicionais:

+- As operações de cada _worker_ devem ser executadas em cada réplica na mesma ordem em que foram emitidas pelo _worker_
+- Uma operação `put` não deve ser executada em nenhuma réplica até que todas as operações `take` anteriores, emitidas pelo mesmo _worker_, tenham sido concluídas em todas as réplicas (na visão do mesmo)

 :::details[Exemplos]